 Chicken Dumplings

 Growing up, dumplings held a special place in my diet.
 I recall observing my grandma wrapping them in the kitchen, storing them in the freezer, ready to be transformed into quick lunches for weeks to come.
 Dumplings are one of the friendliest dishes to portion control.
-My grandmother would always ask for my preferred quantity, ensuring that I had exactly enough to make me full.
-These dumplings are filled with chicken, my preferred choice over pork.
-They’re well-seasoned and boast a perfect texture, whether you choose to boil or pan-fry them.
+My grandmother would always ask for my exact quantity, ensuring that I had exactly enough to make me full.
+Dumplings are the perfect way to express your love language of cooking.

 What are dumplings?